All the sauces: Writing

 While Hank's storyline was altered through reshoots, planting the bomb at the house was still part of the original plan.
 A slight difference was Cristobal visiting the house during the day and his argument with Fernando extended through the night.
-Hader thought the scene wouldn't make sense and had Cristobal visiting at night so the conversation would be shorter.
+Hader thought the scene would not make sense and had Cristobal visiting at night so the conversation would be shorter.
 Hader also explained that Barry accepting Hank's offer was a way to make up to Gene; instead of feeling pressured to kill, Barry was thinking "How do I make this up to him?" and accepted the job to give him the money.

 The episode featured the break-up of Barry's and Sally's relationship.
 Elsie Fisher suggested to Hader that her character should act more nervous about Barry's actions and Hader conceded.
-The decision to break up the characters wasn't planned in advance, and was actually brought up during the writing process.
+The decision to break up the characters was not planned in advance, and was actually brought up during the writing process.
 The episode's writer Jason Kim suggested the idea after Barry misses the premiere, with Hader explaining "We just loved that idea that it's all being stowed away, their relationship and all this, to not hit it too hard."

 The episode connected to the first episode through a flashback, expanding on Barry committing a murder in the very first scene of the series.
 Hader commented, "that guy is just a body in a TV show and you've seen that 100 times, but what if you found out that he had a loving wife and son?"
-Stephen Root explained that Fuches' intentions aren't actually planned, saying "I don't think he's planned shit.
+Stephen Root explained that Fuches' intentions are not actually planned, saying "I don't think he's planned shit.
 He thinks on his feet — and he's not dumb.
 I mean, he's managed to manipulate the police through seasons one and two.
 He's managed to stay out of jail.
 He's not a dumb person.
 What he is is completely stubborn in terms of what he wants.
 He wants what he wants, so he's going to go get what he wants, come hell or high water.
 But I don’t think he plans specifically for stuff in the long-range, he'll think of something and go, 'Yeah, that's good.
 Let's do that.'"